 Zoho uses Gantt charts for project management.
 As you can see, the time management and task management tool is on the left hand side of the dashboard.

 2. Unlimited Invoices

 Both Bloom and Zoho offer invoicing, so who does it better?
-Bloom’s simple layout and clean design makes it easy to navigate the payment process from adding a contract to collecting payments in minutes.
+Bloom’s alternative simple layout and clean design makes it easy to navigate the payment process from adding a contract to collecting payments in minutes.

 Bloom Invoicing Benefits:

 - Keep more earnings with tipping and ACH to bypass credit card fees